 DDMC in consultation with other stakeholders rolled out of the campaign that was in the form of Community Awareness, Educational Programme, Capacity Building and Workshops, where locals played a huge role in identifying proper venues and mobilising local communities, amongst other things.
 During the programme itself, all messages were based on the district risk profiles for those particular areas.
 The target audience was communities, community leaders, Operation Sukuma Sakhe, schoolchildren and stakeholders.
-These programmes have started in the 2017/2018 financial year to 2018/2019 financial year, but other phases of the programme will be held in the 2019/2020 to 2020/2021 financial year.
+These programmes have started in the 2017/2018 financial year to 2018/2019 financial year, but other phases of the programme was held in the 2019/2020 to